 Backpacks, book bags, and purses should be stored in the student's locker, designated area, or in locker rooms during the school day.
+They are not allowed in classrooms.

 BICYCLES, SKATEBOARDS, ROLLERBLADES, SCOOTERS, MOPEDS, ETC.

 - Bicycles must be parked in the racks provided and should be secured with locks. - Skateboards and rollerblades must be kept in the students' lockers. - The school is not responsible for damage or theft of parts while bicycles are parked in the racks. - Bicycles, skateboards, rollerblades, scooters, mopeds, etc. are not to be used during school hours, including events.